 In addition to the courses listed, at designated points in their programs of study, students are required to complete with a passing grade a seminar course.
-Students must complete the Junior Seminar during the quarter in which they finish the Associate's degree requirements to graduate from an Associate's degree program.
+Students must complete the E320 Junior Seminar during the quarter in which they finish the Associate's degree requirements to graduate from an Associate's degree program.

-Credit totals do not include Foundation Courses.
-Students must either demonstrate mastery of the subject matter in Foundation Courses through a Rasmussen College entrance placement exam or by successful completion of Foundation Courses.
+^{} Credit totals do not include Foundation Courses.
+Students must demonstrate mastery of the subject matter in Foundation Courses through a Rasmussen College entrance placement exam, approved exemption based on previously completed coursework, or by successful completion of Foundation Courses.

 ^{} Credit totals do not include Foundation Courses.
-Students must either demonstrate mastery of the subject matter in Foundation Courses through a Rasmussen College entrance placement exam or by successful completion of Foundation Courses.
+Students must demonstrate mastery of the subject matter in Foundation Courses through a Rasmussen College entrance placement exam, approved exemption based on previously completed coursework, or by successful completion of Foundation Courses.